GNOME/gnome-text-editor/CONTRIBUTING.md

 [https://gitlab.gnome.org/Teams/Design/app-mockups/-/tree/master/text-editor](text editor mockups)
 repository.

+File an issue at [Teams/Design/Whiteboards](https://gitlab.gnome.org/Teams/Design/whiteboards/) to start that process.
+Out of the design process, we expect the following:

+ * A mockup if changing UI components.
+ * A specification of the implementation, and what should be implemented and what should not be implemented.
+ * A breakdown of what existing code will be affected.
+ * If there are any side-effects to the change that will affect other modules in the code-base.

 ## Coding Style

 Text Editor follows the GTK coding style which is similar to the GNU style.